Cyber Insurance

 3. Malware

-Although ransomware is most common, other types of software can also harm your computer systems:
+Although ransomware is most common, other types of software can also harm computer systems in the financial services sector:

 • Adware displays pop-up ads and downloads them while draining your computer’s resources in the process.